-ECE201R Organization and Management in Early Childhood Education 3 CLASS HOURS/3 CREDITS and their families.
+ECE201R Organization and Management in

+Early Childhood Education 3 CLASS HOURS/3 CREDITS

+This course is a survey of organization and management of early child-hood programs.
+Emphasis will be on learning how to plan, organize, manage, and evaluate programs and facilities serving young children and their families.
 In addition to exploring the multi-faceted role of the early childhood administrator, the course will also examine standards of quality, record keeping, funding, regulations, staffing, and family and community involvement.